-C library Macro - ERANGE
+C library - ERANGE Macro

-Following is the declaration for ERANGE Macro.
+Following is the C library syntax of the ERANGE Macro.

 #define ERANGE some_value